Baqend/guide/src/index.md

 Baqend does not only feature powerful queries, but also **streaming result updates to keep your critical data up-to-date** in the face of concurrent updates by other users.

 Calling `.stream()` or `.streamResult()` on a query object opens a [websocket](https://developer.mozilla.org/de/docs/WebSockets) connection to Baqend, registers a streaming query and returns an event stream in form of an [RxJS observable](http://reactivex.io/documentation/observable.html) that provides you with an update to your query every time a relevant change occurs.
-Baqend lets you choose whether you want the updated result (`.streamResult()`) or the triggering events (`.stream()`).
+Baqend lets you choose whether you want the updated result (`.streamResult()`) or the modified entities (`.stream()`) with every event.
 The following sections describe both streaming query flavors in detail.

 <div class="note"><strong>Note:</strong> You have to use the <a href="https://github.com/Baqend/js-sdk/blob/master/README.md#baqend-streaming-sdk" target="_blank">Baqend Streaming SDK</a> to use the streaming query feature.</div>

 ## Self-Maintaining Queries

-Baqend streaming queries behave as though you were querying the database immediately after each and every relevant data modification: You will receive both the current result once upfront and an updated result on every change.
+In principle, Baqend streaming queries behave as though you were querying the database immediately after each and every relevant data modification: You will receive both the current result once upfront and an updated result on every change.

 For an example, imagine you and your colleagues are working on some projects and you are interested in the most urgent tasks to tackle.
 Since you as well as your colleagues might be taking off or adding a task any time, the query result is subject to constant change.
 The following code does not only print the current top-10 to the console when you issue the query, but will do so every time the top-10 changes in any way: